 Department of Homeland Security

-Each year the Department of Homeland Security (DHS) and RAND select a senior DHS analyst to work and study for up to a year at the RAND Corporation.
-The DHS Fellowship is sponsored by the Homeland Security Research Division (HSRD).
+Each year, the Department of Homeland Security (DHS) and RAND select a small number of senior DHS personnel to work and study at the RAND Corporation.
+The DHS-RAND Fellowship seeks to:

-DHS's Office of Program Analysis and Evaluation (PA&E) coordinates the annual nomination and selection process, which starts in the spring allowing for a fall start-date.
-Contact the Office of the Chief Financial Officer, U.S. Department of Homeland Security at firstname.lastname@example.org for more detailed information on this process.
+Contact the Office of the Chief Financial Officer, U.S. Department of Homeland Security at firstname.lastname@example.org for more information on the process.

-Each year the U.S. Coast Guard selects officers in the grade of O-5/O-6 to attend Senior Service Schools, of which RAND is one.
-The Coast Guard sends officers to these programs to develop senior leaders with the strategic thinking and planning skills needed to meet the challenges of our present missions and to prepare the Coast Guard for the future, to provide superior public service across all missions, to form effective partnerships inside and outside the service, and to support the innovations needed to more effectively and efficiently manage Coast Guard resources.
+In addition to the general DHS fellows, each year the U.S. Coast Guard selects officers in the grade of O-5/O-6 to attend Senior Service Schools, of which RAND is one.
+The Coast Guard sends officers to these programs to develop senior leaders with the strategic thinking and planning skills needed to meet the challenges of USCG missions and to prepare the Coast Guard for the future, to provide superior public service across all missions, to form effective partnerships inside and outside the service, and to support the innovation needed to more effectively manage Coast Guard resources.